garrandall/popular-music-data/tracks/beautiful-mess-diamond-rio.md

 What a sweet addiction that I'm caught up in.
 'Cos I can't get enough,
 Can't stop the hunger for your love.
 What a beautiful, what a beautiful mess I'm in.
-Ahhh.
+Ah.

-Ahhh.
+Ah.